tl;dr

 • If I stop for a moment and then speed up, the sensor sends a big update like 9 revolutions in 7 seconds.

-The bottom line is that these cadence sensors are good for their central use case (measuring cadence for cyclists over reasonably long periods) but far from great for my use-case (super-fast reaction times in video gaming).
+The bottom line is that these cadence sensors are good for their central use case (measuring cadence for cyclists over reasonably long periods, like several hours) but not worthwhile for my use-case (super-fast reaction times in video gaming), or even for people on a spin bike at home wondering what 90 RPM really feels like.